kyma-project/cloud-manager/docs/user/resources/04-60-gcp-redis-instance.md

 | S8        | 200            | 16                     |

 ## Premium tier
-In the *Premium* service tier, instance comes with a read replica, and automatic failover enabled.
-This instance can be considered highly available.
+In the **Premium** service tier, the instance comes with a read replica and automatic failover enabled.
+Thus, it can be considered highly available.

 | RedisTier | Capacity (GiB) | Network (minimum Gbps) |
 | --------- | -------------- | ---------------------- |